dtomlinson91/panaetius-blog/blog/content/post/tutorial_to_add_search_to_a_hugo_website_using_algolia_docsearch/index.md

 Before we run the Docker image to scrape the site, we need to create a `docsearch.json` which tells the Docsearch scraper what to look for when it scrapes your website.

+Go ahead and create an empty `docsearch.json` file in the root of your Hugo project.
+This should be next to your Hugo `config` file.

 ### docsearch.json

 This is going to be different for every website, and my configuration might not necessarily be the same one you need.
 Docsearch naturally assumes your content is *tiered*, with well defined headings, subheadings and text underneath in order to create an index.
-You can read more about how this works in the Docsearch documentation [here](https://docsearch.algolia.com/docs/how-do-we-build-an-index).
+You can read more about how this works in the Docsearch documentation [here](https://docsearch.algolia.com/docs/legacy/how-do-we-build-an-index).

 It's primarily designed for documentation websites, but is perfect for Hugo blogs as markdown is naturally tiered by using headings and subheadings to organise the content on your page.

-You should look at the Docsearch [documentation on config files](https://docsearch.algolia.com/docs/config-file) which has all the possible options you can use in a `docsearch.json` file.
+You should look at the Docsearch [documentation on config files](https://docsearch.algolia.com/docs/legacy/config-file) which has all the possible options you can use in a `docsearch.json` file.

 As each configuration is different, I will show the configuration I use, explain what each option is doing, and you should be able to create something similar for your own sites.